purelabio/guideline/sql_schema.md

 * Every table has a primary key: `id` with type `uuid`.

-  * To preserve insertion order, use `ord bigserial not null unique`.
+  * If need to preserve insertion order, use `ord bigserial not null` with a unique constraint.

 * Columns have explicit `not null` or `null`.